albertodeago/clean-architecture/service-todo/README.md

 - [ ] add metrics
 - [ ] can we make things dependant to the env like AleF was showing me?
 - [ ] dockerize
+- [ ] can we remove useless checks in todo-memory if we switch to a fp-ts approach of error handling? maybe we can have methods that return a "safeTodo" or something, to specify in a typed way that we know that is not going to throw errors because we already validated and checked that path?
+      The alternative is to move all the logic there (infra) and just pass (e.g. title) from the application to the infra

 ## Code structure